-Wednesdays at 3:30 and 4:30 p.m. - Thursdays at 7:41 and 8:41 a.m. - Sundays at 4:35 p.m. - Mondays at 11:33:35 a.m.
+Wednesdays at 3:30 and 4:30 p.m. - Thursdays at 7:41 and 8:41 a.m. - Sundays at 4:35 p.m. - Mondays at 11:33 a.m.

 Utah Works is a new series of short stories about the way we work in Utah, told in participants’ own words.

-Support for Utah Works on Utah Public Radio was made possibly in part by the USU Department of History.
+Utah Works is a collaboration between UPR, Utah Humanities, Ogden Union Station, Hyrum City Museum, and the Territorial Statehouse State Park Museum.
+Support for Utah Works on Utah Public Radio was made possible in part by the USU Department of History.
 Committed to supporting public history and the knowledge necessary for informed decision making by citizens of Utah, the United States, and the world.
 More information can be found here.

 The Way We Worked has been made possible in Utah by Utah Humanities.
 The exhibition is part of Museum on Main Street, a collaboration between the Smithsonian Institution and State Humanities Councils nationwide.
 Support for Museum on Main Street has been provided by the United States Congress.